MinD-Hochschul-Netzwerk/postorius-docker/README.md

 Note that this file overrides the environment variables!

-On first start you have to initialize the databse by running two commands:
-1. Populate the database:
-`docker exec -it <container_name> python /postorius/manage.py migrate`
-2. Create a superuser:
-`docker exec -it <container_name> python /postorius/manage.py createsuperuser`

-The server is exposed under port `8000`
+The django server is exposed under port `8000`

 The provided docker-compose file should simply the process of getting it running